Web Data Source Introduction

 Each tile matrix has the following characteristics:

-Each tile in a tile matrix is identified by the tile row number (TileRow) and column number (TileCol).
-The row and column values are counted starting from the tile where the upper-left corner point of the tile matrix is located, with the starting row and column values being (0, 0), increasing downwards and to the right, as shown in Figure 2.
+Each tile in the tile matrix is identified by its row number (TileRow) and column number (TileCol).
+The row and column values are counted starting from the tile at the upper-left corner of the tile matrix, with the starting row and column being (0, 0), increasing downward and to the right, as shown in Figure 2.

 Figure 2: Tile Matrix